linzhlalala/Pricebee/README.md

 Website start to run on Google App Engine Features:
 1. based on Flask.
 2. Woolworth prices from a python crawler.
 Real-time return prices.
 3. Coles prices from data.
-Fail to build a real-time crawler.
-Crawler data on my computer and update to server.
+Crawler data on my computer and upload to server.